Green Week: Easy Broccoli and Cheese Soup

 This is an old recipe that’s been given a sparkly new photo.
 I love this soup because it’s packed with veggies, obvs, but the potato and cheese give it a comfort factor I’m still craving while it’s chilly out.
 This is a great soup to whip on a Sunday afternoon.
 You could put it in a thermos for a school lunch (or a work lunch, for that matter) or serve alongside a grilled cheese sandwich for a super easy weeknight dinner.
 C.M.

 I know that there are technically a few more days left of summer but to me fall begins on the first of September.
 And in Toronto, it really feels like it.
 The sun is still mostly shining but wind is little more insistent and some mornings I have to wear a scarf to do the school run.
 If I can ignore the fact that winter is right around the corner, I love fall.
 It’s definitely my favourite time of year to cook.
 Lots of local produce in the stores and markets and it’s not too hot to be hanging out around the stove.
 And my favourite thing to make?
 Soup.
 I put up a soup question on Facebook and promptly got six great ideas for soups.
-And the bonus of a biscuit recipe from Michelle Berry – will be trying them this week.

 photo by Maya Visnyei